What is a Title?

 I’m Refinancing.
 Do I need Title Insurance?

 When you refinance your home you are obtaining a new loan, even if you are using the same lender.
 Your property will require lender’s title insurance to protect their investment, but the original policy you received when you first closed on your home is good for as long as you and your heirs have an interest in the property.

 If it has been less than 10 years since you bought your home (or refinanced), ask for a reissue credit from your title services agency.

-Melrose Title, although a fairly new name in the Knoxville area, is actually a longstanding firm in terms of proficiency.
-Our manager, processors, and closers have more than 50 years of combined experience in the title industry.
+Our manager, processors, and closers have more than 30 years of combined experience in the title industry.
 Complementing that experience is the fully staffed legal team of Howard & Howard Law, who is available to assist us at any time for matters that require legal review.

 Our reputation is only as good as the service that precedes it.
 Therefore, we work daily to respond readily to your needs and perform our complex tasks with great accuracy.
-It is vital, too, that you choose a title insurance company with the financial strength and stability to meet its obligations, through good times and bad, over the long term.
+It is vital, too, that you choose a title insurance company with the financial strength and stability to meet its obligations regardless of what the market is doing over the long term.